About landing pages

 Every landing page starts from the same core building blocks:

-Header Sectionwith banner, title, and subtitle - an
+- a Header section with banner, title, and subtitle

-CTA Sectionwith a title, button label, and external URL
+- an optional Call to action section with a title, button label, and external link

-On standard landing pages, OmniLab can also surface participant-facing sections such as rewards, activities, games, and interactive totems.
-These sections can be reordered between the header and the footer blocks.
+On standard landing pages, OmniLab can also show participant-facing sections such as rewards, activities, games, and interactive totems.
+You can reorder these sections between the header and the footer blocks.

 When each layout fits best